 A cyclist is moving at speed v=5m/s.
-He applies breaks and comes to a complete stop.
-Assuming that all the heat generated during the breaking is concentrated in rubber blocks that "squeeze" the wheel, find the change in temperature of the rubber after the breaking, ΔT .
+He applies brakes and comes to a complete stop.
+Assuming that all the heat generated during the breaking is concentrated in rubber blocks that "squeeze" the wheel, find the change in temperature of the rubber, ΔT .
 Mass of the cyclist with the bicycle is M=100kg, total mass of all rubber blocks is m=50g.
-Specific heat capacity of rubber is C=2000 J/kg $^{\circ}$ C
+Specific heat capacity of rubber is C=2000 J/kg °C